RecordEvolution/roboflow_test/README.md

 # Roboflow Model Tester

-This App allows you to use models from the Roboflow Vision AI platform on your camera Swarm.
-The Roboflow platform has a library with a lot of readily trained models provided by the community.
+This App allows you to use models from the [Roboflow Vision AI platform](https://roboflow.com/) on your camera Swarm.
+The Roboflow platform has a library with a lot of readily trained models provided by the community in the [Roboflow Universe](https://universe.roboflow.com/).

 <img src="https://storage.googleapis.com/reswarm-images/Roboflow_universe.png" width="600px;" style="margin-bottom: 24px;">